teamniteo/handbook/2_Operations/work-process.md

 ## Schedule

 * Every **Monday and Thursday** morning we hold a standup meeting:
-   * 10:00 CE(S)T for the whole company in the Niteo Zoom room
+   * 12:00 UTC for the whole company in the Niteo Zoom room
    * followed immediately by separate standups for WooCart, Easy Blog Networks and Kafkai, in their own Zoom rooms
 * Every other **Tuesday and Wednesday** morning we have [Scrum meetings](https://github.com/niteoweb/handbook/blob/master/2_Operations/scrum.md):
    * Retrospective on Tuesday, Planning on Wednesday
-   * 10:00 CE(S)T for the whole company in the Niteo Zoom room
+   * 12:00 UTC for the whole company in the Niteo Zoom room
    * followed immediately by separate meetings for WooCart, Easy Blog Networks and Kafkai, in their own Zoom rooms

 Niteans are encouraged to take Fridays off for a long weekend.
 Same as any other vacation off, make sure that your backup Nitean is available to handle any potential issues (see [Vacation policy](https://github.com/niteoweb/handbook/blob/master/5_People/benefits.md#vacation)).